 Lay on a tray lined with greaseproof paper and bake in the oven for 15-20 minutes, turning halfway through, until golden.
 Set aside and allow to cool.

 Flake the salmon by hand and place in a bowl with the shallot, capers, lemon zest and juice and olive

 oil.
 Add just a pinch of salt and a generous twist of black pepper and gently toss everything together.
 Taste, adding a little more lemon juice or seasoning as needed.

 To make the pickled cucumber, heat the caster sugar, apple cider vinegar and white wine in a pan over a medium heat.
 Stir until the sugar has dissolved.
 Add the salt and set aside to cool (this liquor can be made well ahead of time and stored in the fridge until ready to use).
 Once cool, pour over the cucumbers and allow to sit for up to 12 hours.

 When ready to serve, spoon a little of the rillettes on top of the crostini.
 Top with 1-2 slices of the pickled cucumber, a sprinkling of fresh herbs and a touch of crème fraîche.
-Arrange on a platter and hand around to your guests.
+Arrange on a platter and serve.